Starting May 1, visitors to Zilker Park will have to pay $7 on weekends

 Come May, Adams may adjust the activities she participates in at Zilker due to the cost of parking.

-“I definitely want more of day activity, versus sometimes I come for 30 minutes," Adams explained.
+“I definitely want more of day activity, versus sometimes I come for 30 minutes," Adams said.

-Austin Parks and Recreation Department said they hope charging at the parking lots will help with traffic issues.
+The Austin Parks and Recreation Department said it hopes charging at the parking lots will help with traffic issues.

-"Since we haven't had these spaces metered, there is less turnover in these areas with Zilker is both residents and visitors.
-We do anticipate this will help with circulation in those two lots," said Austin Parks and Recreation Department Assistant Director Lucas Massie.
+"Since we haven't had these spaces metered, there is less turnover in these areas, with Zilker is both residents and visitors.
+We do anticipate this will help with circulation in those two lots," Parks and Recreation Assistant Director Lucas Massie said.

-Don Turnley, who comes to park often, said he is okay with paying $7 on the weekend if it helps alleviate traffic.
+Don Turnley, who comes to park often, said he is okay with paying $7 on the weekends if it helps alleviate traffic.

-"What you see on the weekend it’s just an onslaught of people," said Turnley.
+"What you see on the weekend, it’s just an onslaught of people," Turnley said.

 Massie said funding from the parking lots will go toward safety initiatives like lighting and future electric vehicle stations.